sfproductlabs/scrp/README.md

 ## Running on Docker Swarm
 ### TL;DR Swarm Scripts for Hetzner
+This will set you up with a cluster running 30 machines.
+I use this on my own production servers.
+Nothing else.
 This assumes you've setup a project in Hetzner and an API key.
 It should be a fresh environment.
-We will delete ALL the machines.
+We may delete ALL the machines in Hetzner if things don't work, so start with a fresh project and use the RIGHT API key.
-On your local machine (from the scrp github repository):
+On your local/desktop/development machine (from the scrp github repository):
 ```
 sudo apt install hcloud-cli
 hcloud ssh-key create --name andy --public-key-from-file ~/.ssh/id_rsa.pub